status-im/payment-network-apps/apps/wallet-creation/README.md

 Other options are
 `--endpoint`: the address of the RPC endpoint.
 The client as an empty origin so make sure to start the Ethereum node as needed.
 For ws, you can just start it with --wsorigins="*".
 The default value is ws://127.0.0.1:8546.

 `--sender`: the address signing and sending the transactions.
 This account will pay for gas. **THIS ACCOUNT MUST BE ALREADY UNLOCKED**.
 If not specified, accounts[0] is used.
 Also in this case, the account must be unlocked.
+Ignored if --account is used.

+`--account`: the path to a JSON encoded private key.
+If this is specified, sender will be ignored.
+Use this if your endpoint is Infura or similar.
+You do not need a local node in this case.
+You also need to specify --passfile.

+`--passfile`: the path to a file storing the password for the JSON encoded private key.
+Always used with --account.

 `--maxTxValue`: the maxTxValue for payment transaction.
 This can be changed later but providing a meaningful value on creation can be convenient.
 Defaults to 100000000.